Santosjordi/dnd_public_notes/eve_of_ruin/session01.md

 Lord Neverember’s booming voice quickly corrected them, “You’re not reinforcements.
 You’re the main force.”

-Vessen scoffed under his breath.
+Essen scoffed under his breath.
 “If they couldn’t handle it, we’re clearly the cavalry,” he muttered.
 He couldn't resist adding, “I wonder what the Neverwinter Nine are doing—getting a tan somewhere?
 Maybe nevertan?”

-As the party left the mansion, Vessen couldn’t hold back his disdain.
+As the party left the mansion, Essen couldn’t hold back his disdain.
 “I hate nobles,” he grumbled.
 “What I hated most about that guy?
 His speech—it was Neverending.
 Or should I say, Neverember-ending?
 Lyris, write that down for your joke book.”

 Soon, their task took them to a cemetery.
 Their mission: to save a once-famous celebrity from the clutches of undeath.
-As they made their way through the eerily quiet graveyard, Vessen’s dark humor resurfaced.
+As they made their way through the eerily quiet graveyard, Essen’s dark humor resurfaced.

 “We’re going to throw a funeral for people who refuse to acknowledge they’re dead,” he quipped.
 “It’s perfect—Neverliving in a Nevercemetery during Neverwinter Winter while we travel from Castle Never.
 Say never, and make the Nevermore Singing Lady sing!”

 Their jokes quickly faded as they encountered the undead—clattering skeletons and ghoulish figures rising from the earth.
-Vessen, always the trickster, took the battle lightly.
+Essen, always the trickster, took the battle lightly.

 “I’m not getting serious yet.
 I expect more of a challenge deeper inside,” he mused, twirling his blade in one hand.

 Merrick, the monk, remained calm, his stoic demeanor unshaken.
 “Patience is key, my dear apprentice,” he said, barely breaking a sweat as he dispatched the nearest skeleton.

-Vessen, clearly unimpressed, nudged Lyris.
+Essen, clearly unimpressed, nudged Lyris.
 “Do you have a book of insults or something?
 Because I feel like this fight could use some spice.”

 And with that, the party pressed deeper into the crypt, knowing that the true challenge lay ahead—but for now, at least, they still had time for a few more jokes.